jakubthedeveloper/MusicalScales/README.md

 Search method `findScales()` always work for both H and B.

+## Mistakes

+If you have found any mistake, please report it to me.

 ## Buy me a coffee
 Do you appreciate my work?
 [Buy me a coffee](https://buymeacoff.ee/JakubDeveloper)